We put our passion for wildlife to work at Zoo New England, but outside Zoo gates, we remain dedicated to conservation both locally and globally.

 "We took [Fin] to a location where wild cheetahs were known to frequent and on his first day he found five scat samples – four of which we would not have found without him."

-Lead Keeper Chris Bartos spends her free time training dogs, but one of her pooches isn’t just winning agility competitions—he’s part of a global mission to save cheetahs in the wild.
+Assistant curator Chris Bartos spends her free time training dogs, but one of her pooches isn’t just winning agility competitions—he’s part of a global mission to save cheetahs in the wild.
 Bartos’ rescued border collie, Finn, was part of the Cheetah Conservation Fund's (CCF) cheetah census team, trained to sniff out cheetah scat (poop) in order to track the cats’ movements.
 Bartos traveled with Finn to Namibia, where Bartos helped CCF staff learn how to work with the dog to search for and indicate scat.

 Scat location is recorded with a GPS device and then analyzed by geneticists to identify individual cats through DNA, examine diets, and track cheetahs’ range.
 Based on the results, CCF uses data regarding population size (which is steadily decreasing) and distribution to aid in conservation strategies.

 Finn is now a full-time partner at CCF in the fight to save the wild cheetah, and Bartos hopes to return to Africa to continue her important work.

 Members of Zoo New England support the East Coast Greenway Alliance, the non-profit organization spearheading the development of the East Coast Greenway (affectionately coined the “urban sister of the Appalachian Trail”), a network of bike trails and bikeable roads stretching nearly 3,000 miles down the eastern seaboard from Maine to Florida.
 The Alliance promotes the vision for connecting local trails into a continuous route, monitors trail conditions and quality, and makes maps and guides to facilitate use of the Greenway.
 Zoo New England has helped coordinate, facilitate and advocate for the creation of bike paths.